openframeworks/ofBook/02_cplusplus_basics/chapter.md

 > **--Albus Dumbledore**

 Identifiers (variables included) are written with different styles to indicate their various properties, such as type of construct (variable, function, or class?), data type (integer or string?), scope (global or local?), level of privacy, etc. You may see some identifiers capitalized at the beginning and using `CamelCase`, whilst others remain all `lower_case_using_underscores_to_separate_the_words`.
-Global variables are found to be named with `ALL_CAPS_AND_UNDERSCORES`.
+Global constants are found to be named with `ALL_CAPS_AND_UNDERSCORES`.
 Another way of doing lower-case naming is to start with a lowercase `letterThenCamelCaseFromThere`.
 You may also see a hybrid, like `ClassName__functionName__variable_name`.
 These different styles can indicate different categories of identifiers.

 More obsessively, programmers may sometimes use what is affectionately nicknamed *Hungarian Notation* adding character badges to an identifier to say things about it but also reduce the legibility, for example `dwLightYears` and `szLastName`.
 Naming conventions are not set in stone, and certainly not enforced by the compiler.
 Collaborators generally need to agree on these subtle naming conventions so that they don't confuse one another, and it takes discipline on everyone's part to remain consistent with whatever convention was decided.
 The subject of naming convention in code is still a comically heated debate amongst developers, just like deciding which line to put the curly brace, and whether to use tabs to indent.
 Like a lot of things in programming, someone will always tell you you're doing it wrong.
 That doesn't necessarily mean you are doing it wrong.